ziqiaow/IMIX/README.md

 # IMIX
 R package for integrative genomics analysis using a multivariate mixture model framework.
+This package is also available in R/Cran: https://cran.rstudio.com/web/packages/IMIX/index.html.

 **Reference**